binwiederhier/ntfy/docs/publish.md

   <figcaption>Publishing a message via e-mail</figcaption>
 </figure>

-## Text message (SMS)
+## Phone calls
 _Supported on:_ :material-android: :material-apple: :material-firefox:

-You can forward messages as text message (SMS) by specifying a phone number a header.
+You can use ntfy to call a phone and **read the message out loud using text-to-speech**, by specifying a phone number a header.
 Similar to email notifications, this can be useful to blast-notify yourself on all possible channels, or to notify people that do not have the ntfy app installed on their phone.

-To forward a message as an SMS, pass a phone number in the `X-SMS` header (or its alias: `SMS`), prefixed with a plus sign and the country code, e.g. `+12223334444`.
+Phone numbers have to be previously verified (via the web app).
+To forward a message as a phone call, pass a phone number in the `X-Call` header (or its alias: `Call`), prefixed with a plus sign and the country code, e.g. `+12223334444`.
+You may also simply pass `yes` as a value if you only have one verified phone number.

 On ntfy.sh, this feature is only supported to [ntfy Pro](https://ntfy.sh/app) plans.

 === "Command line (curl)"
     ```
     curl \
-        -H "SMS: +12223334444" \
+        -H "Call: +12223334444" \
-        -d "Your garage seems to be on fire 🔥.
-You should probably check that out, and call 0118 999 881 999 119 725 3." \
+        -d "Your garage seems to be on fire.
+You should probably check that out, and call 0118 999 881 999 119 725 3 for help." \
         ntfy.sh/alerts
     ```

 === "ntfy CLI"
     ```
     ntfy publish \
-        --email=phil@example.com \
-        --tags=warning,skull,backup-host,ssh-login \
-        --priority=high \
+        --call=+12223334444 \
-        alerts "Unknown login from 5.31.23.83 to backups.example.com"
+        alerts "Your garage seems to be on fire.
+You should probably check that out, and call 0118 999 881 999 119 725 3 for help."
     ```

 === "HTTP"
     ``` http
     POST /alerts HTTP/1.1
     Host: ntfy.sh
-    Email: phil@example.com
-    Tags: warning,skull,backup-host,ssh-login
-    Priority: high

-    Unknown login from 5.31.23.83 to backups.example.com
+    Call: +12223334444

+    Your garage seems to be on fire.
+You should probably check that out, and call 0118 999 881 999 119 725 3 for help.
     ```

 === "JavaScript"
     ``` javascript
     fetch('https://ntfy.sh/alerts', {
         method: 'POST',
-        body: "Unknown login from 5.31.23.83 to backups.example.com",
+        body: "Your garage seems to be on fire.
+You should probably check that out, and call 0118 999 881 999 119 725 3 for help.",
         headers: {
             'Email': 'phil@example.com',
             'Tags': 'warning,skull,backup-host,ssh-login',